-An excellent talk by the incredible Antionette Carroll, founder, president, and CEO of Creative Reaction Lab, who believes that if inequality is by design, then it can be re-designed by us.
+An excellent talk by Antionette Carroll, founder, president, and CEO of Creative Reaction Lab, who believes that if inequality is by design, then it can be re-designed by us.
 In this talk, she offers a framework for prioritizing equal outcomes over equal access to change the mindset of the industry.

 A short talk by Ruben Pater, author of The Politics of Design.

 A practical tool for inclusive design.
 They’ll deal you two random cards, a person and a trait and you need to work out how to meet their needs.
 The cards can be used to test a product at any stage in development.